 This is Brian F. Kelcey's personal website.
 It previously served as a contact point for his consultancy; however, he is once again working full-time in public service and is currently unavailable for any on-record media commentary or contract work.

-Brian F. Kelcey is a public policy consultant and the founder of State of the City Inc. A thirty-year veteran of Canadian politics and public policy, he helped deliver three property tax freezes, increased core service investments and reform capital budgeting as budget advisor to the Mayor of Winnipeg in the mid-2000s.
-He was Project Manager for Winnipeg’s award-winning Red Tape Commission in 2004-2005.
+Brian F. Kelcey is a thirty-year veteran of Canadian politics and public policy, He previously served as budget advisor to the Mayor of Winnipeg in the mid-2000s, and as Project Manager for Winnipeg’s award-winning Red Tape Commission in 2004-2005.
 He also served as a senior political advisor in four portfolios — including Intergovernmental Affairs and Transportation — in Ontario’s provincial government.
-Most recently, as a consultant to the Toronto Region Board of Trade and then (2018-2020) as it Vice-President, Policy and Public Affairs, he led development of the Board’s policy response to the Toronto Region’s housing crisis.
+Most recently, as a consultant to the Toronto Region Board of Trade and then (2018-2020) as it Vice-President, Policy and Public Affairs, he led development of the Board’s first-ever intervention into housing issues in response to the Toronto Region’s escalating housing crisis.

-Brian has advised mayoral campaigns in three major Canadian cities, he has taught three university courses on urban affairs, and he has testified on legislation to committees at two provincial legislatures and on Parliament Hill.
-He is frequently interviewed by local, national and international journalists on urban political trends in North American cities, most recently by the Canadian Press on the Montreal election, and by the CBC on Toronto procurement.
+Brian has advised mayoral campaigns in three major Canadian cities, and been a guest instructor on urban affairs at two universities.
+He has testified on legislation to committees on Parliament Hill and in two provincial legislatures.
+He is frequently interviewed by local, national and international journalists on urban political trends in North American cities.

 In 2022, as Team Gillingham's policy and rollout advisor, Brian co-planned the strategy that elected Scott Gillingham as Winnipeg's 44th Mayor.
 In November 2022, Brian accepted an offer to join the Mayor's Office as a senior advisor, and he is currently unavailable for on-record media commentary or contract work while in that role.